 On May 2013, Adobe announced that there would be no new versions of the Creative Suite products, as they transition toward a Creative Cloud (CC) subscription model.
 The change will allow for subscribers to receive automatic and continuous feature updates from Adobe, rather than new versions every year or two.
 For general information on this new subscription model, visit Adobe's Creative Cloud website.

 Please refer to the following FAQs to understand how this change will impact CU-Boulder's campus.
 If your questions are not addressed by this FAQ, please contact Bruce Fast at email@example.com or call 303-492-8995.

 Subscribing to the Creative Cloud can currently be done in these ways:

-Permanent licenses for some CS6 products, including Acrobat Pro, can still be purchased from GovConnection and CDW via the CU Marketplace.
+Permanent licenses for Acrobat Pro can still be purchased from GovConnection and CDW via the CU Marketplace.
 Other CS6 products will no longer be availble at CLP rates after February 27, 2015.

-Adobe announced on 6 May 2013 that there will be no future CS versions, that is, no CS7.
-The CS product line will be frozen at CS6; however, computers with a permanant license installed will continue to be developed independently, and be available either through Creative Cloud or by separate purchase of a permanent license.
+Adobe announced in 2013 that there will be no future CS versions, that is, no CS7.
+The CS product line will be frozen at CS6.
+The exception is Acrobat Pro, which will continue to be developed independently, and be available either through Creative Cloud or by separate purchase of a permanent license.